 You don’t want it to come out completely clean because that means the brownies are overcooked.

 You want a tiny amount of crumbs on the toothpick, but it shouldn’t be wet.
+This method works in the same way if you are trying to figure out how to tell when cake is done as well.

 Depending on how chewy, fudgy, or cake-like you want your brownies, you can use a thermometer to get an accurate read on them.